 Where can we see the animals you have?

 You can check out the bottom half of our home page.
-Sundays we are open at the farm from 9 til 5.
+Sundays we are open from 10 am till 2 pm.
 If you are driving some distance it's a good idea to call ahead to make certain we haven't been called away to an emergency: (843) 816-6676.

 How much does it cost to adopt a pet?

-There is a $50 adoption fee for cats and kittens, $175 for dogs and puppies.
+There is a $175 adoption fee for dogs and puppies.
 This includes the required spay/neuter and all shots, worming, etc. that the animal has had, and a 6-month supply of heartworm prevention.
 Some older animals are less if we get them already neutered.
 The adoption fee is fully refundable anytime during the animal's lifetime.
 Just return the animal for a full refund.
 Dogs and puppies go out with a 6-month supply of heartworm prevention and an Easy Walk harness or appropriate collar.

 What is included when I adopt a puppy?

 Your puppy will receive spay or neuter surgery and all vaccinations and wormings needed through the time you get him or her.
 You are required to get the rest of the shots through your own veterinarian and we follow up to make sure this is done.

 Should I still take my puppy to a vet?

 We encourage all adopters to have their new pet examined by your veterinarian as soon as possible.